nuxt-modules/google-adsense/README.md

 ### Test mode

-The AdSense module will automatically switch to `test` mode when runniung Nuxt in `dev` mode.
+The AdSense module will automatically switch to `test` mode when running Nuxt in `dev` mode.
 But you can keep test mode on in production by setting the configuration option `test` to `true`.

 Test mode uses a test publisher ID, so that you will not be violating AdSense TOS.